- Brand name

 Things to be careful of

-Do not drive motor vehicles or operate dangerous machinery after you take Somidem.
-You should also be careful the next morning when you wake up.
-Somidem may cause drowsiness, dizziness or light-headedness.
-Make sure you know how Somidem affects you before you drive a car, operate machinery or do things that could be dangerous.
+Make sure you know how you react to SOMIDEM before you drive a car or operate machinery.
 This is very important if you are taking other drugs that also make you drowsy.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.